kogakure/website-hugo-stefanimhoff.de/app/content/articles/2016/hugo-jekyll-migration.md

 ---
+title: "Migrating to Hugo from Jekyll"
+slug: "/hugo-jekyll-migration/"
 author: Stefan Imhoff
-categories:
-- website
 date: 2016-08-27T13:05:57+02:00
 description: "A blog post about the migration from Jekyll to Hugo and why it’s worth to try out Hugo."
 language: "en"
 og_image: "artikel/hugo.png"
-slug: "/hugo-jekyll-migration/"
-tags:
-- hugo
+categories:
-- jekyll
+- website
-title: "Migrating to Hugo from Jekyll"
 ---

 After running over 2 years with [Jekyll](https://jekyllrb.com/) I recently replaced it with [Hugo](http://gohugo.io/), a static site generator written in Go.